Road to fighting climate change is through climate justice: PM Modi | Science-Environment

 ''We committed to reduce the emissions intensity of GDP by 33-35 per cent from 2005 levels.
 You'll be happy to know that a drop of 24 per cent of emission intensity has already been achieved,'' he said.

-Modi also said India is making steady progress on its commitment to land degradation neutrality.
+Modi also said that India is making steady progress on its commitment to land degradation neutrality.

 ''We're well on track to setting up 450 GW of renewable energy generating capacity by 2030,'' the prime minister said.